synesthesia/site2019/content/post/2021/2021-09-04-how-to-make-schools-safer/index.md

 draft: false
 type: post

-# Featured image
-# To use, add an image named `featured.jpg/png` to your page's folder.
-# Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
   caption: ""
   focal_point: ""
   preview_only: false

-# Projects (optional).
-#   Associate this post with one or more of your projects.
-#   Simply enter your project's folder or file name without extension.
-#   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
-#   Otherwise, set `projects = []`.
 projects: []
 ---
 One of the most compelling commentators I have been following throughout the pandemic is [Prof. Christina Pagel (@chrischirp)](https://twitter.com/chrischirp), Director of the [Clinical Operational Research Unit at UCL](http://t.co/5Os9k9vGTS) and a member of [Independent SAGE](https://www.independentsage.org/).